fastoch/Container-Fundamentals/README.md

 - **MNT** namespace: Isolates filesystem mount points
 - **USER** namespace: Isolates user and group IDs
 - **CGROUP** namespace: Isolates the virtual cgroup filesystem
+- **TIME**: ???

+Of the 8 existing namespaces, 6 are currently used by Docker.

 ## Important System Calls